The boys will be back in town on 16, 17 and 18 July 2021

 The Historic Grand Prix Zandvoort introduces the ideal gift for Father’s Day!
 Don’t look any further and treat your father and yourself with a weekend full of historic racing and demonstrations.

-The beach road between Holland Casino and Palace Hotel will be turned into an open-air museum of cars built before 1986.
+A special location on the event site will be turned into an open-air museum of cars built before 1986.

 A day ticket costs just 20 euro and provides you access to the paddock at Circuit Park Zandvoort.